Giuseppe Catania

 Killer: Morello gang

-Giuseppe Catania, a Brooklyn grocer, was found murdered on July 23rd 1902.
-At around 8pm, four boys went swimming at the Bay Bridge 73rd Street.
-It was a popular swimming spot, the banks had tall grass and reeds and the water was shaded by the trees.
+Giuseppe Catania, a Brooklyn grocer, was found murdered on July 23rd, 1902.
+At around 8pm, four boys went swimming at the Bay Bridge, 73rd Street.
 One of the boys spotted a potato sack a few yards from the bank.
-They cut the tightly sewn sack open to discover another, tougher, sack.
-Eventually they made the gruesome discovery that the contents of the bags was a body.
+Inside they discovered a badly bruised corpse with the throat cut from ear to ear.

-The body was badly bruised and the throat had been cut from ear to ear, the head had been bound to the knees so the body would fit inside the sacks.
-Detectives later found another sack close by that contained the man’s blood soaked clothes, they believed that the sacks had been tossed from a moving cart down onto the river bank.
+Detectives later found another sack close by that contained the victim’s blood soaked clothes, they believed that the body had been tossed from a moving cart down onto the river bank.

-The police first thought that Catania was the victim of a twenty year vendetta.
-Catania, then called Carus, had been a witness at a murder trial in Sicily that resulted in the imprisonment of two men.
-The men had recently been released and broke their parole to travel to America.
-One of the men Lavori Liborio, was arrested in connection with the murder but was then deported when no charges could be brought against him.
+The police first thought that Catania had been the victim of a twenty year vendetta.
+He had been a witness at a murder trial in Sicily, resulting with the imprisonment of two defendants.
+The police arrested one of the men, Lavori Liborio, but no charges were filed and he was deported back to Italy.

-The secret service, through their investigations, believed that Catania had been a member of the Morello gang.
-They also believed the gang had disposed of him due to his habit of drinking and talking too much.
-Ignazio Lupo was one of the last men seen with Catania before his disappearance, but the police and secret service never gained enough evidence to warrant any arrests in the case.
+The Secret Service believed that Catania had been a member of the Morello gang.
+They suspected the gang had disposed of him due to his habit of drinking and talking too much.
+Ignazio Lupo was one of the last men seen with Catania, they had travelled to Manhattan together to get some stock out of bond from the importers office.
+The police never gained enough evidence to warrant any arrests in the case.